 If you haven’t yet heard about the Utah Food Co-Op, you must check it out.
 There is no subscription fee or monthly requirement.
 A produce share is only $14 and gets you a huge box of fresh and mostly local goods.
 Every month I’m encouraged to experiment with a new recipe because there is usually something in the box that I don’t normally cook with.
 Inspired by what’s in the box, or what I’ve tried lately at restaurants, I dive in to something new and unusual.
 This keeps cooking fun and adventurous.

-I’d love to hear what inspires you in the kitchen!
+I’d love to hear what inspires you in

 Chicken and Peach Curry

 1/2 large onion, thinly sliced

 2 teaspoons Thai red curry paste (for a hot curry, add 1/2 to one teaspoon more)

 1 teaspoons finely grated lime peel

 1 small red pepper, (cayenne or other pepper) thinly sliced